llmir/FedLPPA/README.md

 ## 3. Data Preparation
 You can download the datasets with different formats of sparsely-supervised annotations to the dir '_FedLPPA/data_' in the form of _.h5_.

+Should you wish to use FedLPPA to train the models utilizing your own dataset, kindly proceed to restructure the implementation of th ['_BaseDataSets()_'](https://github.com/llmir/FedLPPA/blob/master/code_v4/dataloaders/dataset.py).

 The automated scripts for generating sparsely-supervised annotations will be included in subsequent updates.